 This tab is devoted to current and proposed legislative initiatives that will have an impact on the childhood cancer community.
-We strongly encourage everyone to write their Representative and/or Senator and voice your opinion on the legislation that affects you and/or our childhood cancer community.
+We strongly encourage everyone to write their Representative and/or Senators and voice your opinion on the legislation that affects you and/or our childhood cancer community.
 Click on any of the legislative bills below that interest you to get all the information you need.
-Take action by contacting your Representative and speak up for the children.
+Take action by contacting your legislators and speak up for the children.
 You are their voice.
 Speak loudly.
 Speak often.

 Click on any bill’s name below to get more detailed information.

 Expressing support for designation of the 17th day in May as “DIPG Awareness Day” to raise awareness and encourage the research into cures for diffuse intrinsic pontine glioma (DIPG) and pediatric cancers in general.
-Diffuse intrinsic pontine glioma (DIPG) affects 200 to 400 children in the United States each year with certain regularity;
+Diffuse intrinsic pontine glioma (DIPG) affects 200 to 400 children in the United States each year with certain regularity.

 The CLINICAL TREATMENT Act HR 913 amends title XIX of the Social Security Act to promote access to life-saving therapies for Medicaid enrollees by ensuring coverage of routine patient costs for items and services furnished in connection with participation in qualifying clinical trials, and for other purposes.
 Read Text